11 bad driving habits you should ditch right now

 While we would never advise driving disproportionately slower to the traffic around you on a motorway, it is worth noting some smart motorways, such as the M25, may even reduce speed limits to just 20mph in the event of an accident or to ease severe congestion.

-In normal conditions, however, driving too slowly may be as dangerous as driving too fast.
+In normal conditions, however, driving too slowly may be as dangerous as driving too fast due to the speed difference of approaching traffic.

 And, if caught driving too slowly on a motorway, unnecessarily, you risk being pulled over for driving without due consideration, which is where the myth of an imposed minimum speed limit probably came from.